DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

 [note]

-- With this property specified, a press on the minus sign (-) inverts the current value instead of entering "-".
+- When this property is specified, a press on the minus sign (-) inverts the current value instead of entering "-".

 - If you set this property, the number pad keyboard appears on mobile devices when users focus the editor.
 Such keyboards may not have a decimal character.
 Set the [mode](/api-reference/10%20UI%20Components/dxNumberBox/1%20Configuration/mode.md '/Documentation/ApiReference/UI_Components/dxNumberBox/Configuration/#mode') property to *"text"* to use the standard keyboard instead.